eleev/extensions-kit/README.md

 ## Foundation

 ### Functions
 - [FunctionalComposition](/extensions-kit/Extensions/Foundation/Functions/FunctionalComposition.swift) - is a functions that implements `Functional Composition` concept which allows to combine multiple functions and chain them together, in order to transform data.
-Consider the following construction: (`doubleNumbers` ->> `squareNumbers` ->> `convertToStringArray`)(array) which returns a processed array by linearly composing the functions (rather that nesting the function calls)
+Consider the following construction: (`doubleNumbers` ->> `squareNumbers` ->> `convertToStringArray`)(array) which returns a processed array by linearly composing the functions (rather that nesting the function calls).
+Also the extension includes the `reversed` operator that composes functions in reversed order.

 ### Data Structures
 - [Lens](/extensions-kit/Extensions/Foundation/DataStructures/FunctionalLenses/Lens.swift) - `Lens` is an implementation of `Functional Lenses` concept that allows to safely modify immutable `structs` and provides fundamental tools to work with complex data structures (see `UnitTests`)